Category

 1. Get full organizational buy-in

 To run a successful emergency drill, everyone involved needs to be ready.
-As important as safety is, not every employee thinks about it on a day-to-day basis.
+As important as safety is, not every employee thinks about it daily.
 Getting buy-in from everyone from the C-suite on down promotes safety engagement and emergency preparedness.

 There are three layers of organizational buy-in to consider: